KangLin/RabbitRemoteControl/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Application details**
-- The application version (Open applicatoin → help → about)
+- The application version (Open application → help → about)
-- Compile date (Open applicatoin → help → about)
+- Compile date (Open application → help → about)
 - Log file

 **Qt**